Ashish R. Shukla

 Ashish R. Shukla is an Indian film director and writer.
-He is best known for his films and like Prague and Bahut Hua Sammaan.
+He is best known for his films like Prague and Bahut Hua Sammaan.

 Early life

 Shukla was born in Mumbai and raised in the neighbourhood of Vakola, Santacruz.
 Ashish worked for various ad agencies for 6 years as creative director.

 Career

 Shukla started his journey as an assistant director to Prahlad Kakkar.
 He worked as creative director with Anurag Kashyap in the film Dev D.

 He directed short films like The Lock and Nawazuddin Siddiqui starrer The Journey.